byu-oit/UAPI-Specification/University API Specification.md

 ### 10.3 DELETE

 The UAPI spec also defines the HTTP DELETE verb for deleting top level and sub-resources.
-If the DELETE is successful an HTTP Status Code of `204` should be returned.
+If the DELETE is successful an HTTP Status Code of `204 No Content` should be returned.
+No response body should be returned.

 ### 10.4 Response Representation